The Bankrate promise

 You may find you can get more money by selling your car privately than by trading it in at the dealership.
 However, this may take significantly more time, as you’ll need to find the right buyer.
 Like when trading in your car, you’ll want to do research on the car’s value to come up with a fair asking price.

 Knowing how much you can spend and getting preapproved for financing before visiting the dealership can help you approach negotiations with a salesperson with confidence.

-You might take some of the stress out of negotiating when by doing it online.
+You might take some of the stress out of negotiating by doing it online.
 Some dealerships can be contacted via email or text, and some provide an online chat function through which you can talk with a representative about things like pricing.

-Buyers who would rather handle the entire process online can purchase from a dealership that allows for electronic signing of paperwork and even can deliver the vehicle to your home.
+Buyers who would rather handle the entire process online can purchase from a dealership that allows for electronic signing of paperwork and can even deliver the vehicle to your home.

 You can take the stress out of buying a car when you save for a proper down payment and don’t bite off more than you can chew.
 A bit of research and careful planning can go a long way.